 - Less is more, avoid heavy configuration

-Agile is about teams that work together with trust and common mission.
+Agile is about teams that work together with trust and a common mission.
 Therefore the workflow configured should be as simple and as short as possible to reflect lean value stream rather than handoffs.

 - Don’t work for Jira, let it work for you

 Some organizations set restrictions in the workflow for specific roles.
-For example – only QA/PO can move a story to done.
+For example – only QA/PO can move a story to do.
 Such configuration usually is a manifestation of mistrust from management and annoys the team on a daily basis when trying to keep Jira up to date.